-A copy of the Public Review Draft of this Housing Element was forwarded to PCWA for their review and an additional copy will be forwarded to PCWA once adopted.
+A copy of this Housing Element will be forwarded to PCWA once adopted.

 SEWER CAPACITY

 The South Placer Municipal Utility District (SPMUD) provides wastewater conveyance services to the City of Rocklin.
 SPMUD is a partner in the South Placer Wastewater Authority (SPWA) which provides wastewater treatment for the City of Rocklin and other municipalities via Regional Wastewater Treatment Facilities.